arangodb/arangodb/Documentation/DocuBlocks/Rest/Pregel/get_api_control_pregel_status.md

 returned along with the response.

 @RESTREPLYBODY{id,string,required,string}
-Id of the Pregel job, as a string.
+An id of the Pregel job, as a string.

 @RESTREPLYBODY{algorithm,string,required,string}
-The algorithm used by the job.
+An algorithm used by the job.

 @RESTREPLYBODY{created,string,required,string}
-The date and time the job was created.
+A date and time when the job was created.

 @RESTREPLYBODY{expires,string,optional,string}
-The date and time the job results will expire.
-The expiration date is only meaningful for jobs that have completed, errored or were canceled.
-Such jobs will be cleaned up by the garbage collection when they reach their expire date/time.
+A date and time when the job results expire.
+The expiration date is only meaningful for jobs that were completed, canceled or resulted in an error.
+Such jobs are cleaned up by the garbage collection when they reach their expiration date/time.

 @RESTREPLYBODY{ttl,number,required,float}
-The TTL (time to live) value for the job results, specified in seconds.
+A TTL (time to live) value for the job results, specified in seconds.
-The TTL is used to calculate the expire date for the job's results.
+The TTL is used to calculate the expiration date for the job's results.

 @RESTREPLYBODY{state,string,required,string}
 State of the execution.
 The following values can be returned: